Prostate cancer is cancer of the prostate gland, which is located between the bladder and the penis.

-The order of the numbers is therefore very important since the first score is the most common pattern of prostate cancer cells.
+The order of the numbers is, therefore, very important since the first score is the most common pattern of prostate cancer cells.

 This means that a Gleason score 4+3=7 tumor is thought to be more aggressive and fast-growing than a 3+4=7 tumor.

-It is worth noting that patterns 1 and 2 are rarely seen, either because they are hard to distinguish from healthy cells, or because biopsies are rarely conducted on men who would have such low PSA levels and would probably be asymptomatic.
+It is worth noting that patterns 1 and 2 are rarely seen, either because they are hard to distinguish from healthy cells, or because biopsies are seldom conducted on men who would have such low PSA levels and would probably be asymptomatic.

 Because patterns 1 and 2 are rarely seen, the lowest Gleason score of cancer normally found on a prostate biopsy is 6 and because the patterns are all scored between 1 and 5, the highest a Gleason can be is 10.

 The higher your Gleason score, the greater the likelihood of your cancer spreading outside the prostate.

 There are several problems with the Gleason score system.

 Firstly accuracy, in approximately 20% of cases, the score will be lower than your actual score since the biopsy misses a higher grade area of cancer.

 The pathologist can overestimate the aggressiveness of a tumor, and end up with a Gleason score that is higher than it should be.